Jenny Powers: Stage career

 and will appear in the musical (again as Antoinette Van Goethem) when it runs at the 5th Avenue Theatre, Seattle in March 2019.

 Personal life

 In August 2009 she married Broadway leading man Matt Cavenaugh.
 In June 2010, she starred with Cavenaugh in a revival of the musical It's a Bird, It's a Plane, It's Superman at the Dallas Theater Center.

-The couple had a baby boy in July 2012.
+The couple had a baby boy, George Cavenaugh, in July 2012.